How Long Do Cruise Ships Stay In Port? (My Experiences of Short Stays to Multi-Day Stays)

 How Long Do Cruise Ships Stay in Port on Average?

-As there is only a limited time in each port, it’s best to plan ahead to make the most of your time.
+As time is limited in each port, it’s best to plan ahead to make the most of it.

 Factors Affecting Port Time